-Make everyone's wellbeing a priority, including your own.
+Make everyone's well-being a priority, including your own.
 Some people are able to walk away from a car crash, while others are critically injured and unable to leave their cars.
 If you're in a lot of pain or need emergency medical attention, have someone call an ambulance for you.
 If you are able to exit the vehicle, ask those involved in the accident if they need an ambulance and if so, call one.

 Never admit fault or say something that could be construed as an admission of fault.
-A victim's compensation will be reduced by their percentage of liability under California law if they are partly to blame for their injuries.
+A victim's compensation will be reduced by their percentage of liability under California Car Accident Laws if they are partly to blame for their injuries.
 So, if you're 25 percent to blame, you'll only get three-quarters of what you'd get otherwise.
 "I'm sorry," "I couldn't even see you," and "I'm fine" can seem to be innocent words, but they can be used against you by an insurance adjuster.

 All involved in the accident should share insurance details.
 Get the driver's name and address, as well as the details on his or her driver's license and license plate number.

 Given your injury, document the accident as best you can.
 You may, for example, make a list of all witnesses to the accident and their contact details.
 Take photographs of the cars involved in the collision and where they ended up right after the accident if you are able to drive about.
 These images may be useful in identifying a problem later in the process.
-If you are unable to do so, have someone you trust to do it for you.
+If you are unable to do so, have someone you trust do it for you.